Edgeberry/Edgeberry/README.md

 # License & Collaboration
 Copyright 2024 Sanne 'SpuQ' Santens.
 The Edgeberry device software is licensed under the [MIT License](LICENSE.txt).

+**Note:** Edgeberry is released under a permissive license, granting you absolute freedom to utilize this project as you see fit.
+I've made this choice because I  believe that progress is best achieved through collaboration; by trusting each other's values and intentions, and by freely exchanging knowledge and technology.
+However, it's crucial to recognize that with great power comes great responsibility.
+As we gain access to increasingly potent tools and technologies, we possess the capability to create things with real impact.
+Therefore I ask you, fellow creator, to be mindful about your intentions and inventions.

+### Collaboration

 If you'd like to contribute to this project, please follow these guidelines:
 1. Fork the repository and create your branch from `main`.
 2. Make your changes and ensure they adhere to the project's coding style and conventions.